Azure/gen-cv/avatar/interactive/readme.md

 3. Upload the images in the `product-images` directory to a blob container in the Storage Account.
 Generate a SAS url for the blob storage container.
 We will need this in a later step.

 4. Create a file named `local.settings.json` in the `api` directory of the repository.
 Make sure to add the following variables to `local.settings.json`, and publish them to the application settings.
 More details on configuring application settings for Azure Static Web Apps can be found [here](https://learn.microsoft.com/en-us/azure/static-web-apps/application-settings).
+The `AzureWebJobsStorage` variable can be left empty for development purposes.

 ```
 {
   "IsEncrypted": false,
   "Values": {
-    "AzureWebJobsStorage": "XXX",
+    "AzureWebJobsStorage": "",
     "FUNCTIONS_WORKER_RUNTIME": "python",
     "AZURE_OPENAI_ENDPOINT": "https://XXX.openai.azure.com/",
     "AZURE_OPENAI_API_KEY": "XXX",